What a Good Data Logger Looks Like

 The two critical components of a good data logger are time and this kind of scaling.
 Data that isn’t timestamped isn’t nearly as valuable.
 Data loggers can get their time using a Real-Time Clock (RTC), a Network Time Server, some local master time server, the internet, or one of many other ways, but time must be obtainable.

-The RTA data logger, known as the Raptor Data Historian, is a perfect example of a small form factor, a local data historian that can solve many application requirements of AB control engineers in manufacturing systems where cloud applications aren’t required.
+The RTA data logger, known as the A-B PLC Historian, is a perfect example of a small form factor, a local data historian that can solve many application requirements of AB control engineers in manufacturing systems where cloud applications aren’t required.
 It operates locally – within your firewall – and it’s easily connected to one or more PLCs:

 • Provides a way to do simple alarming on value changes